zaq851017/Artificial-Intelligence-Based-Ultrasonic-Image-Analysis-for-Estimating-and-Tracking-the-Degradation-/README.md

 In the starter code of this repository, we have provided a shell script for downloading and extracting the dataset for this assignment.
 For Linux users, simply use the following command.

     bash ./get_dataset.sh
 The shell script will automatically download the dataset and store the data in a folder called `Medcial_data` and the example ultrasound throat video in a folder called `input_video`.
 Note that this command by default only works on Linux.
-If you are using other operating systems, you should download the dataset from [this link](https://drive.google.com/file/d/12Ewhd5MMRF5I9NT0E6FVoFTz3h4TQt1L/view?usp=sharing) and example input ultrasound video [this link](https://drive.google.com/file/d/1ccKv8zfjZwU10m491T4b89IKJh_rg6FH/view?usp=sharing) and unzip the compressed file manually.
+If you are using other operating systems, you should download the dataset from [this link](https://www.dropbox.com/s/0eywff6askh1wq3/Medical_data.zip?dl=0) and example input ultrasound video [this link](https://www.dropbox.com/s/83yo5tivkojvcom/input_video.zip?dl=0) and unzip the compressed file manually.

+### Packages
+For a list of packages you are allowed to import in this assignment, please refer to the requirments.txt for more details.

+You can run the following command to install all the packages listed in the requirements.txt:

+    pip3 install -r requirements.txt

 ### Training